2nd International Legion (Ukraine): Small arms

 First-person view of a soldier, with an FN FAL, in the battalion during combat, September 2023.

 The battalion uses many different small arms weapons, official publications by the brigade show an extensive mix of Western and Soviet/Russian surplus of rifles.
 Primarily, soldiers utilise rifles within the Kalashnikov rifle series, such as the AKM, AK-74, AK-74M, and the AKS-74U.
 These rifles have also been seen with other modifications to improve the reliability and accuracy of the weapon, including foregrips, stocks, suppressors, telescopic sights, and new parts of the rifle including dust covers and handguards to improve ergonomics.

 Additionally, other small arms such as machine guns include the Soviet PKM machine gun, as well as Western made light machine guns such as the M240B in service of the brigade.
 Several RPK variants have also been seen in use, as well as derivatives of the infamous MG-42 general-purpose machine gun.

 Other weapons within the unit also include the FN FAL which have been seen prominently across the International Legion's armory.
 Several other Western small arms such as AR-15 pattern rifles have also been spotted in use.

-Other small arms include a derivative of the infamous German MG42, unknown as to whether it a licensed copy under Beretta being designated as the MG42/59 or otherwise being an MG3 donated directly from the Bundeswehr since the full-scale invasion started.
+Other small arms include a derivative of the infamous German MG 42, unknown as to whether it a licensed copy under Beretta being designated as the MG42/59 or otherwise being an MG3 donated directly from the Bundeswehr since the full-scale invasion started.

 As of January 2025, the brigade utilizes the following small arms: